root-project/web/manual/python/index.md

 A::A() { cout << "Hello PyROOT!" << endl; }
 ```

-one can create the library `my_cpp_library.so`.
-In Python, we can load and use it like so:
+you can create the library `my_cpp_library.so`.
+In Python, you can load and use it as follows:

 ```python
  # First include header, then load C++ library